Władysław Komar: Early life

 Władysław Komar was born in Kaunas, Lithuania on 11 April 1940 to Władysław Komar-Zabożyński and Wanda Jasińska.
 As a Polish noble family they owned a mansion in Rogówek (Lithuanian: Raguvėlė).
-Both of his parents were athletes – father competed for Lithuania as Vladas Komaras at the 1934 European Athletics Championships in the high jump and 110 metres hurdles, mother was a shot putter, who set a national record in the early 1930s.
+Both of his parents were athletes – his father competed for Lithuania as Vladas Komaras at the 1934 European Athletics Championships in the high jump and 110 metres hurdles; his mother was a shot putter, who set a national record in the early 1930s.
 During World War Two the family moved to Gulbiny (Lithuanian: Didieji Gulbinai).
-His father, who during war helped the Polish anti-German resistance movement, the Home Army, was murdered in 1944 in Glitiškės by a group of Ypatingasis būrys militia.
+His father, who during the war helped the Polish anti-German resistance movement, the Home Army, was murdered in 1944 in Glitiškės by a group of Ypatingasis būrys militia.

-After the entrance of the Red Army in 1945 young Wladysław escaped with his mother and older sister to Warsaw as the mother feared they might get sent to Syberia by the Soviets like many former land owners.
+After the entrance of the Red Army in 1945 young Wladysław escaped with his mother and older sister to Warsaw as the mother feared they might get sent to Siberia by the Soviets like many former land owners.
 They first travelled through Białystok to Warsaw before his being placed in an orphanage near Poznań, in Western Poland.
 In 1953, after graduating from primary school by the orphanage, his mother brought him to live with her in Warsaw.